Our history of supporting autistic individuals and their families

 Every family has a story — here is ours…

-Autism SA was founded in 1964 by people with autism and their families and was the first organisation of its kind in Australia.
+Autism SA was founded in 1964 by autistic people and their families and was the first organisation of its kind in Australia.

 The founding members were families driven by the desire to ensure that they had access to the best information, education and support.
 They also advocated for acceptance and understanding and encouraged research and leadership in the community.